This Kong hack is the perfect way to tire out my dog (and it's not what you think)

 When I was attending dog training classes with APDT-certified dog trainer and UK Sniffer Dogs Instructor Lara Sorisi, she explained that a Kong is also perfect for introducing your dog to scentwork.

 “It’s been scientifically proven that red Kong toys have their own unique scent compared to other toys.
 This means that they’re a great starter base for scentwork, as dogs are able to easily differentiate them from other objects with just their nose.
 One of the main reasons I like using Kongs for scentwork is that their scent dissipates from the area they were placed within 10 seconds of removal.
+This makes them great for adult dogs but also one of the best puppy toys.

 “The reason this is important is that it really streamlines the scentwork training process.
 Most scentwork training is done with cloves or catnip, as these have really strong scents.
 However, once they’ve been placed somewhere, the area needs to be thoroughly cleaned.
 A lot of dogs that are really clever will go back to where the previous scent was, so if there’s any residue then this will confuse them.
 However, as a red Kong’s scent dissipates so quickly, you don’t need to worry about cleaning the area afterward.”